redhat-sap/sap-datahub/README.md

 - `NAMESPACE` - (**mandatory**) the project name, where the template shall be instantiated
 - `BASE_IMAGE_TAG` - (**mandatory**) must correspond to the OpenShift cluster's release (e.g. `v3.11` or `4.1`)
-- `MARK_REGISTRY_INSECURE` - shall be set to true if an insecure registry is used
+- `MARK_REGISTRY_INSECURE` - shall be set to `true` if an insecure registry is used
+- `MAKE_VSYSTEM_IPTABLES_PODS_PRIVILEGED` - on OCP 4, when the needed [kernel modules were not preloaded](https://access.redhat.com/articles/4324391#preload-kernel-modules-post), this must be set to `true` to allow the `vsystem-iptables` containers to load the modules on their own

 ##### Determining BASE_IMAGE_TAG